-2021 Annual Meeting
+2021 DCHS Annual Meeting

-Deemed Great Success!
+Deemed A Great Success!

-The business meeting covered a brief annual report and membership votes on revised by-laws, and the election of board members.
-(Our current list of board members can be found here.)
-It also included special recognition for Karen Baumann.
-Karen retired from the Wisconsin Historical Society nearly twenty years ago and ever since has volunteered for us.
-Her tireless dedication can be seen in how well arranged, stored, and cataloged our collections are.
+The meeting also included special recognition for Karen Baumann.
+Karen retired from the Wisconsin Historical Society nearly twenty years ago and has volunteered for DCHS ever since.
+Her tireless dedication can be seen in how well our collections are cataloged, arranged, and stored.

 The primary goal was to develop the basis for an interpretive plan for the Capital Springs Recreation Area (CSRA).
-The future plan will focus on Teejopeja (the Ho-Chunk word for Madison’s “Four Lakes” Region) and why the region has been a timeless destination and a unique cultural landscape for millennia.
+The plan will focus on Teejopeja (the Ho-Chunk word for Madison’s “Four Lakes” Region) and why the region has been a timeless destination and a unique cultural landscape for millennia.

 Danielle Benden’s Bio

 _____________________________________________________________________________________________ Danielle M. Benden is the owner of Driftless Pathways, LLC, a small museum consulting firm near Madison, WI.
 She consults with cultural organizations on a variety of topics including design and renovation of curatorial facilities and provides professional development training.
 Throughout her career, she has facilitated interpretive planning and developed exhibits for museums and state parks.
 Ms. Benden received her B.S. in Archaeology from the University of Wisconsin-La Crosse and an M.S. in Museum and Field Studies from the University of Colorado-Boulder.